rosiehavu/data-structure/PublicTransportationTicket/README.md

 | 1-day       | 2    | 1 day    |
 | 7-day       | 7    | 7 consecutive days |
 | 30-day      | 25   | All 30 days |

-## Solution Approach Hints

-Consider using dynamic programming to find the optimal combination of tickets that minimizes the total cost while covering all travel days.